Rustfahrtagentur/microcad/core/README.md

-# µCAD core crate
+# µcad core crate

-This crate contains the core functionality of µCAD.
+This crate contains the core functionality of µcad.
 It provides the basic data structures used to handle geometries and operations on them.

 ## mod `render`